Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 There are few topics in modern America more emotionally radioactive than homelessness.

 Mention it honestly and someone accuses you of cruelty.
 Mention it compassionately and someone accuses you of enabling collapse.
 Criticize the nonprofit system and someone says you hate poor people.
 Criticize personal irresponsibility and someone calls you heartless.
 Suggest systems matter and someone accuses you of socialism.
 Suggest choices matter and someone accuses you of victim-blaming.

 The shouting begins immediately.

-And somewhere beneath all the noise, an uncomfortable truth quietly suffocates:

-Most Americans know something is deeply wrong.

-Not only with homelessness.

-Not only with addiction.

-Not only with charity.

-But with the entire moral architecture underneath how we care for one another.

-Because something has broken inside the social contract.

-And if we refuse to talk honestly about it, the fracture only widens.
+And somewhere beneath all the noise, an uncomfortable truth quietly suffocates: most Americans know something is deeply wrong — not only with homelessness, addiction, or charity, but with the entire moral architecture underneath how we care for one another.
+Something has fractured inside the social contract, and if we refuse to talk honestly about it, the crack only widens.

 This essay will likely offend everyone a little.